Skip to content

 Dairy Products: Dairy products such as milk, cheese, and yogurt can also increase inflammation in the body.
 This can make pain and swelling worse.
 Instead, try alternatives such as almond milk, tofu, or plant-based yogurts.

 When you’re dealing with a glute strain, it’s essential to nourish your body with foods that promote healing.
 Avoiding processed foods, alcohol, caffeine, red meat, and dairy products can help reduce inflammation and promote healing.
 Opt for nutrient-dense foods such as lean proteins, fruits, vegetables, and whole grains to help your body recover.
 Remember, proper nutrition is just one component of healing from a glute strain, so always make sure to follow the advice of your dietitian or naturopath.
-If you would like to take a more active approach, read more about the best treatment for glute strains.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Bhavin Mistry, BASc, MAN, RD or another Kitchener registered dietitian at CARESPACE.
 We are happy to listen and are here to help!